How to find the best retirement community

 Overall

-If you have been thinking about making a move to retire in Pennsylvania we can help you make an informed choice.
+If you have been thinking about making a move here, this Pennsylvania retirement guide will help you make an informed choice.
 This website will give you useful information about the best places to retire in Pennsylvania, including the top active adult retirement communities.
-Pennsylvania, the Keystone state, had just over 12.2 million people in 2006.
+Pennsylvania, the Keystone state, had just over 12.8 million people in 2015 with an above average median age of 40.4.
 It has two large cities, Pittsburgh and Philadelphia; many mid-sized cities like Erie and Lancaster; and many small towns and rural areas.
-The northern portions of Pennsylvania tend to be sparsely populated and offer excellent outdoor recreation.
+The north central portions of Pennsylvania tend to be sparsely populated and offer excellent outdoor recreation.
 PA has 50 miles of coastline on Lake Erie.
 The Wikipedia entry for Pennsylvania has more facts.
+Updated Dec.
+2016.

 Pennsylvania Climate